Generic selectors

 England – Marc Guehi

-One of the standout players for England throughout Euro 2024 has been Marc Guehi.
-The centre-back has filled the boots of Harry Maguire, who missed the tournament through injury, and he has now earned his own England fan chant.
+One of the standout players for England throughout Euro 2024 was Marc Guehi.
+The centre-back filled the boots of Harry Maguire, who missed the tournament through injury, and he more than earned his own England fan chant.
 To the tune of You to Me Are Everything by Real Thing, the song goes as follows:

 You to me are everything,